Christmas shopping in Wales

 The pretty hilltop town of Llandeilo in Carmarthenshire has become a popular day out for independent shoppers, who spend a leisurely day trawling the town’s many boutiques, jewellers, galleries and antiques shops.
 In summer, it’s obligatory to snaffle an ice cream from Heavenly, but since it’s Christmas we may opt for a warming hot chocolate at one of the many cafes and pubs.
-The annual Festival of the Senses (17 to 19 November 2017) kicks off the festive season with live entertainment, fireworks and late-night shopping.
+The annual Festival of the Senses kicks off the festive season with live entertainment, fireworks and late-night shopping.

 Here’s a Christmas quiz question: how many chain stores are there in Conwy?
 Answer: only three.
 All the other shops– a whopping 92.5 per cent - are proudly run by local traders.
 It’s an astonishing feat, which places Conwy in Britain’s top five places for independent shops.
 It’s also the key to why Conwy is such a great place to do your Christmas shopping.

 Cowbridge has always been at the prosperous heart of the Vale of Glamorgan and where Cardiff’s business moguls pilot their Range Rovers at the end of the working day.
 Accordingly, there’s an upper-echelon feel to Cowbridge’s many shops, galleries and bars, which are mostly strung along a single high street that runs the whole length of the town.
 Women’s clothing is where Cowbridge really excels (around 18 boutiques the last time we counted) but it’s also great for gifts, jewellery and art.
 Christmas begins here on the last Sunday of November at the Reindeer Parade, when Father Christmas is drawn by real reindeer down the high street, accompanied by a mass of festive elves.